gvz/ssh-acme/README.md

 User-specific certificate templates are defined in TOML files and can use Jinja2 templating for dynamic values.

+## Internals
+### User Certification
+1. A user logs into the project's ssh server via username and password
+2. the ssh server checks whether the user can authenticatate against one of the enabled identity handlers
+  1. if no identity handler accepts the user, the connection is closed.
+  2. if one identity handler is accepted, the ssh server reads the public key form stdin
+3. the ssh server wraps the public key into a certificate request which is sent to the certificat authority (CA)
+4. the CA receives the certificate request depending to the user_certificate_defaults configuration if generates the certificate and signs it
+5. the certificate is sent to the ssh server
+6. the ssh server sends the certificate to the user
+### Host Certification
+1. A host logs into the project's ssh server via hostname and the host's public key
+2. To validate the public key, the ssh server tries to connects as a ssh client the provided hostname on port 22 and checks whether the same public key is provided.
+  1. if the another public key is provided the signing process is aborted an all ssh connection are closed
+  2. if the same public key is provided the signing process continues this is a proove of concet and needs to be improoved.
+3. the ssh server wraps the public key into a certificate request which is sent to the certificat authority (CA)
+4. the CA receives the certificate request depending to the host_certificate_defaults configuration if generates the certificate and signs it
+5. the certificate is sent to the ssh server
+6. the ssh server sends the certificate to the host

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues or submit pull requests.